 However, and perhaps more importantly, one who receives an expungement under Penal Code § 1203.4 can legally answer any private employer job application asking about a conviction with “no” (a private employer is distinguished from a public employer, such as the government).
 This not only improves one’s job prospects and further promotion chances, but removes the stigma associated with having any conviction.

 However, expungement does have its limits and is not a panacea for everyone.
 First of all, expungement is not available until one completes probation, although one still on probation can ask a judge to modify probation to end it and then seek expungement.
 Expungement is also not available for all convictions.
-If one was sentenced to a year or more in prison or convicted of certain sex offenses, expungement is unavailable.
+If one was sentenced to and served any part of a prison sentence (i.e. the sentence was not suspended) or one was convicted of certain sex offenses, expungement would not be available, but a certificate of rehabilitation may be an alternative.
 One also may not be currently charged with an offense or serving a sentence for another criminal offense.

 Second, if one is applying for a government job, expungement will not erase a conviction from view.
 The government database will still show how the case progressed and that expungement of the record occurred only at the end.
 Many government sub-contractors have access to the same database as well.